-(KFs) (Rudary et al., 2005), input output hidden Markov models (IO-HMMs) (Bengio & Frasconi, 1995; Boots et al., 2010), and nonparametric processes models (Boots et al., 2013).
-Specifically, we show that a recent nonparametric variant of PSRs, called Hilbert Space Embeddings of PSRs, can represent a generative model of the RGB-D camera and robotic arm directly from sequences of uninterpreted actions and observations.
-Although the problem is far more difficult than the simulated problems explored in previous PSR work (Wingate & Singh, 2007; Boots et al., 2010; Ong et al., 2013; Hamilton et al., 2013) and the robot has many additional degrees of freedom compared to the systems considered in recent work on bootstrapping in robotics (Censi & Murray, 2011a; Censi & Murray, 2012), we are able to learn a model with good prediction accuracy.
+The main contribution of our work is to show that a recent nonparametric variant of PSRs, called Hilbert Space Embeddings of PSRs, can learn a generative model of the RGB-D camera and robotic arm directly from sequences of uninterpreted actions and observations.
+This problem is far more difficult than the simulated problems explored in previous PSR work [10], [12]-[14].
+Additionally, the manipulator used in our experiments has many additional degrees of freedom compared to the systems considered in recent work on bootstrapping in robotics [15]-[17].

 We run several experiments that show qualitative examples of our learned model tracking the current state of the system and predicting future RGB-D images given motor commands.
-We also provide rigorous quantitative results which demonstrate that our learned model is accurate at tracking and predicting RGB-D observations given previously unseen sequences of motor commands.
+We also provide rigorous quantitative results which demonstrate that our learned model is more accurate than competing nonparametric methods at tracking and predicting RGB-D observations given previously unseen sequences of motor commands.
+To the best of our knowledge this is the first work to learn a model of a depth camera and manipulator directly from raw execution traces.